Diverse international settings require a unique approach and an appreciation of cultural norms and values in order to initiate institutional change.

 By planning in direct collaboration with our clients, we are able to ensure that any intervention addresses the right issues, has the required stakeholder commitment, and is based on an agreed approach and clearly defined results.

-TDV provides a full range of TACD activities, including strategic and operational planning support, partnership and sustainable funding development, partnership development and stakeholder management, training, advice and coaching, seminars, workshops, practical field exercises, and simulation exercises.
+TDV provides a full range of TACD activities, including strategic and operational planning support, partnership and sustainable funding development, stakeholder management, training, coaching, seminars, workshops, practical field and simulation exercises.

 Through our train-the-trainer approach, we emphasize the effective transition of knowledge and skills to empower our clients well beyond the duration of any project, providing new capacity and lasting value.
 By making our underlying approaches available, clients are empowered to further disseminate knowledge and training, and build capacity within their organizations and networks.